 What is the timeline?

-November: Mentors and Mentees will have a chance to speak about their experiences in a presentation at the AZLA annual conference.
+November: Mentors and Mentees will have a chance to meet in person (if they have not already) at the AzLA annual conference.

 While the official mentoring partnership is concluded at the annual conference, mentoring pairs are welcome to continue their partnership informally.